kannanjayachandran/kannanjayachandran/README.md

 <h3 align="center"> I am a sophomore CS (AI &  ML) Engineering student from India, zealous about Computer Science and Engineering, particularly AI, cloud and Algorithms.
 Apart from CS I love exploring physics and studying history.
 I enjoy learning new things and sharing my knowledge.
-I  am an open source enthusiast and have learned much from Open Source and community. </h3>
+I  am an open source enthusiast and have learned a lot from Open Source and the community. </h3>

 - I am currently Learning  __DSA__ and __Linux__